Diocese of Cremona: The complicated election of 1313

+Synods

+A diocesan synod was an irregularly held, but important, meeting of the bishop of a diocese and his clergy.
+Its purpose was (1) to proclaim generally the various decrees already issued by the bishop; (2) to discuss and ratify measures on which the bishop chose to consult with his clergy; (3) to publish statutes and decrees of the diocesan synod, of the provincial synod, and of the Holy See.

 In 1550, Cardinal Francesco Sfondrati, Bishop of Cremona (1549–1550), issued a set of constitutions and edicts to be observed in his diocese.
 In his letter of transmittal, he admits that his predecessors for more than seventy years, because of their long absences, had allowed some of the clergy and people of the diocese to go wrong, which made corrections both beneficial and necessary.

 Bishop Cesare Speciano (1591–1607) held a diocesan synod in Cremona in 1599.
 He held his second diocesan synod in 1604.
 Cardinal Pietro Campori (1621–1643) held a diocesan synod in 1635.

 Bishop Alessandro Litta (1718–1749) held a diocesan synod in the cathedral in Cremona on 28–30 April 1727.

 Bishops

 The Diocese of Cremona provides a list of its bishops on its official web site.
 Of the bishops of the first eight centuries, it recognizes only Joannes (451), Eustasius (501), Desiderius (679), and Stephanus (774).